augustepoiroux/LeanInteract/docs/user-guide/custom-lean-configuration.md

 ## Specifying Lean Versions

-You can specify which version of Lean 4 you want to use:
+You can specify which version of Lean 4 you want to use when no project is specified:

 ```python
 from lean_interact import LeanREPLConfig, LeanServer